open/close all folders

 - The PC port of Metal Gear Solid had beautifully upgraded graphics, smoothed textures, the option to pause and save rather than having to call Mei Ling for it, and quite a few other improvements.
 Too bad the same justice wasn't done for MGS2's PC port.

 - The port of Metal Gear Rising: Revengeance has been met with positive reception.
-Though it still has some issues (including a now-fixed bug that would close the game when there was no internet connection), it is a rather solid port, and people from Platinum and Konami are getting active feedback from PC players, as well.
-On top of that, the port is bundled with all of the game's DLC, and still only costs half of what the console versions do.
+Though it still has some issues (including a now-fixed bug that would close the game when there was no Internet connection), it is a rather solid port, and people from Platinum and Konami are getting active feedback from PC players, as well.
+It also includes a "ZANGEKI" option that lets you adjust the amount of cuts you can perform, and you can jump straight into boss battles of previously cleared chapters instead of playing them through to get the boss.
+It's very well optimized, and the system requirements are quite overblown.
+On top of that, the port is bundled with all of the game's DLC, and it can be unlocked from the get-go with the Konami Code.
+Despite all of this, the port still only costs half of what the console versions do.

 - The initial Windows / Xbox 360 version of Alone In The Dark 2008 was rushed out the door in a notoriously buggy and unfinished state.
-The PlayStation 3 update, subtitled Inferno, while not without its flaws, was vastly improved and closer to what the developers envisioned.
+The PlayStation 3 update, subtitled Inferno, fixed glitches from the other releases and even adds a few extra scenes.
+While not without its flaws, Inferno was vastly improved and closer to what the developers envisioned.

 - The PC version of Alan Wake is applauded by many critics to be better than the original Xbox 360 release.